queenbiscuit311/Vanilla-Normals-Renewed/README.md

 # Vanilla-Normals-Renewed
 This is a port of Vanilla Normals Renewed meant for Bedrock RTX.
 I absolutely love this pack on PTGI.
 It's my favorite vanilla conversion pack and the only resource pack I use.
 This took way more time than I was expecting so I wanted others to be able to benefit from my porting and enjoy this pack in bedrock too.
+If you like it, consider supporting the original creator over at https://www.patreon.com/Poudingue!

 NOTES: